 Therapy dog, Nugget, and his human friend, Stuart, have kept spirits high by visiting their adoring fans via FaceTime.
 One non-verbal resident is able to say “beautiful” and “happy” when she sees the handsome duo.
 Another reaches out to pat the screen.

 The big TV has also been a boon for Fanny, who hosts weekly newspaper-reading sessions.
 Well, it started with newspapers.
 But it quickly became clear that Fanny’s audience of Cantonese-speaking Popos and Gung Gungs (grandmas and grandpas) were mostly interested in the flyers, restaurant specials, and recipes.
 The sessions have morphed into joyful conversations about food, family, and memories.

 Our amazing donors

-Through this long year, we have been especially grateful for few welcome constants: our courageous caregivers, our relentless pursuit of better treatments and faster testing, and our incredible donors.
+Through this long year, we have been especially grateful for a few welcome constants: our courageous caregivers, our relentless pursuit of better treatments and faster testing, and our incredible donors.

 By Kris Wallace

 When you give, you join our health care heroes on the frontlines by accelerating research, advancing treatment options, and always – always – enhancing care with compassion.
 With your support, we have been inspired to reach higher, to go further, and to do more than we could have imagined.